adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 <anchor TOP_ANCHOR_1>
 ```

-An anchor name must be defined before it is used - see the following section on
+An anchor name must be defined before it is used – see the following section on
-the anchorDef keyword.
+the `anchorDef` keyword.

 <a name="2.e.viii"></a>
 #### 2.e.viii.
 Named anchor definition